Processing and Analysis of Raster Data#

 Note: We are again using matplotlib for visualization of our raster datasets.
 Everything we’ve previously learned about visualization with matplotlib and styling still applies here.
 We have extensively used matplotlib during the GeoPython Lesson 7 and throughout this course, especially in Lesson 5 where we focused on creating static maps.

 As you can see, the four raster tiles cover adjacent areas in the Helsinki city center.
 However, they are still separate files!
-In the next step, we will merge these tiles into a single raster mosaic, creating a seamless representation that covers the entire central area of Helsinki.
+In the next step, we will merge these tiles into a single raster mosaic, creating a unified representation that covers the entire area.

 Create raster mosaic#